Intro to Shortcuts on iPhone and iPad

 An action is the building block of a shortcut.
 Each shortcut comprises a series of actions and each action is a single step that performs a particular function.
 For example, a shortcut that shares an animated GIF might contain three consecutive actions: Get Latest Photos grabs the latest photos you took on your device, Make GIF uses those photos to build an animated GIF, and Send Message automatically sends the GIF to your recipients.

-Actions represent the best features of the apps on your device, broken out into smaller parts.
-With more than 300 actions, there are a variety of individual steps you can chain together to build shortcuts.
+Actions represent the best features of the apps on your Apple devices, broken out into smaller parts.
+With hundreds of actions, there are a variety of individual steps you can chain together to build shortcuts.

 Where are shortcuts stored?